melvincwng/capstone-assignment-class-1-team-1/README.md

 Update as of 24th Aug 2023:
 - Link: https://melvincwng.github.io/capstone-assignment-class-1-team-1/website/index.html
 - However, due to AWS costs, we have stopped hosting the backend app.
-Hence, certain functionalities of the live web appplication may not be available.
+Hence, certain functionalities of the live web application may not be available.
 - You can still run the project locally by following the instructions above.

 Frontend App: